Reficulx/IDS721_WordCount_Spark_AWS/README.md

-# A simple Word Count Example using pyspark on AWS EMR
+# Simple Word Count Project using Spark on AWS Elastic MapReduce

 #### Clone the repository
 - Clone this repo to your local machine and unzip the file.